HABITAT LEARNING LAB:

 Water:

+Many pollinators get their water needs met by drinking nectar and visiting shallow puddles.
 Your garden may have a saucer or other shallow dish filled with water and small rocks – this allows pollinators to safely sip water without drowning.

 Shelter: